 One of the main benefits of e-learning with an Employee-generated Learning model is that it lets you quickly and constantly update course content.
 This means your training content remains aligned with your company’s real-life business needs.

 Be sure that updates are always based on the latest, most relevant facts.
 Repeat the peer-review process if necessary, before implementing an update.
 Also, continue to collect feedback, so the content can be adjusted further to ensure good quality.

-Lastly, let’s take a look at how SMEs at your organization can use Easygenerator to create a course right away.
+Lastly, let’s take a look at how you can use Easygenerator to create a course right away.